 I first met Brendan in Galway, Ireland in 1991 when he stopped into a record store where I worked on his way back to Ann Arbor from Berlin.
 I was obsessed with Detroit at the time (and had been since ’87), and the second phase — MK, Carl Craig, Kenny Larkin, Martin Bonds etc. — was already in full swing.
 There was a cassette on the counter, it was full of Detroit tunes that I had recorded so I could listen to the likes of Suburban Knight on my Walkman.
 Brendan saw it, picked it up, and asked me if I liked this kind of music.
 Then we started chatting.
 Somehow I got hold of him again when I was writing at XLR8R and he sent me the promos of his earliest records.
 “From Beyond” Vol. 1 was one of those records.
 Below is the review from XLR8R #28, written in 1997.

 From Beyond Vol.1

 Planet E and Cajual graphic design individual Brendan Gillen, also known as Ectromorph, releases his first volume of experimental electro techno EPs.
-This slice of plastic features work from I-F, DJ Godfather, u Ziq, and Le Car.
+This slice of plastic features work from I-f, DJ Godfather, u Ziq, and Le Car.
 I-f’s wonderfully titled “Space Invaders are Smoking Grass” sounds like Visage locked in Mortal Kombat with Soulsonic Force, well strange, but compulsively danceable.
-Dj Godfather weighs in with some acidic old school boogie gear, and u Ziq finishes everything off with some chiming and languid ambience.
+DJ Godfather weighs in with some acidic old school boogie gear, and µ-Ziq finishes everything off with some chiming and languid ambience.
 A quality EP if you like your techno melodic, strange and well off the beaten track.
 Worth serious investigation.
 Chris Orr